octoflar/especia/doc/examples/ci.md

     especid 27182 20 40 1.0 0.0001 10000 10 < ci.md

+Consult the Especia wiki on [using the software](https://github.com/octoflar/especia/wiki/Using-the-software) for further help.

 ## Section: fine-structure multiplet of CI 1560

 Doppler profiles are used here.
 The line parameters are: